go-glx/ecs/readme.md

 // some unique type ID
 // this used for marshal/unmarshal world to XML,JSON,etc..
 // this should NOT change during any code refactoring
-// recommended value: HumanReadableName + UUIDv4 (last part)
+// recommended value: namespace <author>/<componentName>
-const Node2DTypeID = "Node2D-a300548e4f48"
+const Node2DTypeID = "fe3dback/Node2D"

 // Component data
 type Node2D struct {